How To Tackle Common Lighting Problems When Photographing Your Handmade Products

 Why do my product photos look flat?

-If you’re taking product photos and you hardly have any shadows around your subject, your photos can look flat.
-A product that appears to just be floating against a background doesn’t look natural or real.
+If you’re taking product photos and you hardly have any shadows around your subject, your photos can look flat and a bit lifeless.
+This can happen for a couple reasons …

 Why do my product photos look blue/orange/red/yellow?